Book Review – The Man Who Saved the Union: Ulysses Grant in War and Peace

 The first section describes a young Hiram Ulysses Grant, shaped by his respect for his father, his love for his young wife Julia, and his desire to provide for his growing family.
 He had no interest in going to West Point at first, but went at his father’s insistence, because he had gotten him the appointment.
 Grant was a mediocre student, but did excel in horsemanship and enjoyed meeting the great men of his day when they visited the Point.
 It was at West Point that a clerical error changed his name to Ulysses S. Grant and at his first posting in St Louis that he met his darling Julia, who became the center of his life.

-Unfortunately the war with Mexico called him away and many of his comrades would later be men that he fought with or against.
-He served under generals Taylor and Scott and while appreciating their differences, he was definitely influenced by Taylor’s relaxed manner around his men when in camp. viagra generic
+Unfortunately, the war with Mexico called him away and many of his comrades would later be men that he fought with or against.
+He served under Generals Taylor and Scott and while appreciating their differences, he was definitely influenced by Taylor’s relaxed manner around his men when in camp.

 When he returned from that war he married Julia and began a family.
 His next significant posting came after gold was found in California.
 Sent there alone, he ended up first in Oregon and then northern California.
 The monotony of the post bored him while he worried about his family so far away.
 Because of the distance and the remoteness, he went weeks and months without a letter arriving to give him any news of his loved ones.
 He finally began to drink out of boredom and misery, but this only resulted in his decision to resign after an incident.